The best way to enjoy refreshing kiwis is to grow them on your own! Here is all the information on How To Grow Kiwi In a Pot!

 What are Hardy Kiwis?

-Hardy kiwis are smaller than it’s cousin Kiwi, that is generally available in store.
+Hardy kiwis are smaller than their cousin kiwi, which are generally available in store.
 Also, hardy kiwis are dioecious, which means if you want the plant to bear fruits, you should plant at least one male plant for every 8-10 female plants.
-It can climb up to 10-15 feet, but you can prune if you fancy a smaller size.
-The fruits can be consumed directly after plucking from the vine, as their skin is smooth and eatable.
-Although the taste is somewhat similar to the store-bought Kiwis, albeit a little sweeter.

 Choosing the Right Variety